microsoft/tsdoc/README.md

 ###  What is TSDoc?

 **TSDoc** is a proposal to standardize the doc comments used in [TypeScript](http://www.typescriptlang.org/) source files.
-This will allow different tools to extract content from comments without getting confused by each other's syntax.
-Here's an example of the TSDoc notation:
+It allows different tools to extract content from comments without getting confused by each other's syntax.
+The **TSDoc** notation looks like this:

 ```typescript
 /**